raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

 1. Click on the play icon at the top of the screen.
 What happens?

-1. The computer is playing each note in sequence (one after the after), but it is happening so fast that to us they sound like they are playing at the same time.
+1. The computer is playing each note in sequence (one after the other), but it is happening so fast that to us they sound like they are playing at the same time.

 	We need to tell the computer to pause between each note.
-We can do this by typing the following after each play:
+We can do this by typing the following after each `play`:

 	```ruby
 	sleep 1
 	```
-	The value entered after the word sleep represents time in seconds.
+	The value entered after the word `sleep` represents time in seconds.
 Using the value 1 represents one second.
 What would you type for half a second?

-1. Now write a sequence of play and sleep to make a cool sounding tune!
+1. Now write a sequence of play and sleep to make a cool-sounding tune!

 ## Step 2: Loop a tune

 Now you have mastered the basics of Sonic Pi, let's code a tune!

-### Activity Checklist:
+### Activity checklist:

 1. Select Workspace 2.